Life as a Refugee

 Explain to students that they will be watching a short video about the UN Refugee Agency thatwill provide more information about the world’s refugees and what UNHCR does to help them.

+Show the video "A World in Crisis" or another UNHCR video.
 Students may take notes during the showing.

 Ask the students what the work of UNHCR has to do with human rights and the First Amendment.
 The First Amendment to the U.S. Constitution reads,“Congress shall make no law respecting an establishment of religion, or prohibiting the free exercise thereof; or abridging the freedom of speech, or of the press; or the right of the people peaceably to assemble, and to petition the Government for a redress of grievances."